ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 -   `bit_price`: This parameter represents the cost per bit of message forwarding.

 -   `cell_price`: This parameter reflects the cost of forwarding a message per cell.
-A cell is the basic unit of data storage on the TON blockchain.
+A cell is the basic unit of data storage on the TON Blockchain.

 -   `ihr_price_factor`: This is a factor used to calculate the cost of immediate hypercube routing (IHR).
     :::info